fletcherweld/InfinityBlade/README.md

 Infinity Blade runs in the command-line interface (CLI) and can seem scary to approach if you are unfamiliar with the CLI.
 Don't be alarmed, it should be very easy to follow these instructions.
 If you get lost, start from the beginning and make sure you have completed every step.
 If you are still having trouble then look it up!

-If you have some of the requirements but not others, follow the directions but simply skip any step you already have done.
+If you have some of the prereqs but not others, follow the directions but simply skip any step you already have done.

 ## Prerequisites